 I have a love-hate relationship when it comes to apartment hunting.
 On the one hand, it's super exciting as it means a fresh new place and somewhere that you can make a home.
 On the other hand, apartment hunting in Vancouver especially can be quite arduous and it can take a while to find that perfect place.

-We've lived in Vancouver for 4 years now and in that time we've had 3 different apartments (and we're now starting to look for apartment #4, which is exciting!), so I've gotten to know the rental market quite well.
+We've lived in Vancouver for 5 years now and in that time we've had 3 different apartments.
+We started our hunt for apartment #4 last year (although in the end we decided against it) but I've gotten to know the rental market quite well over the years.
 I also know the stress that comes with apartment hunting particularly when you're brand new to the city and you're not really sure how everything works.
 It can be quite daunting if it's your first time renting and there are so many listings posted every day so it can be a bit difficult finding something that's right for you.

-Thus, I wanted to put this post together to give you a bit of useful insight and a few tips when it comes to finding a place to live, and also share some things that I wish I knew the first time around.
+Thus, I wanted to put this post together to give you some useful insight and tips for finding a place to live, and also share some things that I wish I knew the first time around.
 It can feel tough at times and i've had plenty of "Gahhh we're never going to find a place!!!" moments, but trust me when I say that you WILL find a decent place to live and something right will come along... you just have to be patient.

 It also helps to be very organised and on the ball, as the Vancouver rental market is known to be competitive and when you find a place you love, you have to act fast.
 So whether you're new to the city, if it's your first time renting or you simply have no idea where to start, here are my best tips for apartment hunting in Vancouver.
 I hope you find this post useful and best of luck finding a new place to call home!!